Table of Contents

 overall compartment’s dimensions: ~10” deep x 10½” wide

-Also, there are 3 smaller pockets attached along the compartment’s back ~ 4” below the top of the compartment.
+There are 3 smaller sub-pockets attached along the compartment’s back ~ 4” below the top of the compartment.

 These pockets are from L>R: 3" wide fabric, 4” wide mesh & 3” wide fabric pockets; beautifully designed to carry quickly accessible small items like a spoon, and prescription & pain drugs.